-The benefits of the Smart IIoT platform magnify the benefits of non-smart IIoT platforms.
+The benefits of Braincube’s IIoT platform magnify the benefits of other IIoT platforms.
 It does have a few notable pros of its own.

 Planning an IIoT platform implementation?
 Here are five considerations to keep in mind.

-In short, the Smart IIoT platform is industrial internet of “things” specific to the manufacturing industry.
-Its smart capabilities stem from the advanced applications and digital twins included in the software that allows users to perform advanced analytics directly in the platform.
+In short, the IIoT platform is an industrial internet of “things” specific to the manufacturing industry.
+Its smart capabilities stem from the advanced applications and digital twins included in the software that allow users to perform advanced analytics directly in the platform.